RVgo4it/mmsgate/README.md

 Click ADD KEY and select Create new key.
 Key type is JSON and click Create.
 Download the file named similar to "mmsgate-abcde-f0123456789a.json" and keep it in a safe place.
 It needs to be added to the Flexisip server.

-From an Ubuntu Desktop 22.04 LTS system (recommended), or most any system with Docker, except for Raspberry Pi, open a command prompt.
+From an Ubuntu Desktop 22.04 LTS system (recommended), or most any Intel/AMD x86_64/amd64 system with Docker, open a command prompt.
+The compilation process for an Android application will need significant memory, 8GB or more of memory is recommended.

 If Docker not already installed, do this:
 ```